 Let be the other vertex incident with , then it is easy to prove that

-Therefore, applying the lemma yields that the selected edges form a minimum spanning tree.
+Therefore, at the moment each edge is selected, it satisfies the conditions of the lemma.
+Applying the lemma yields that the selected edges form a minimum spanning tree.

-Using a Disjoint Set Union to maintain the structure of the graph yields an algorithm that solves the problem in time and space.
+This algorithm solves the problem in time and space.

 for (int i = 0; i < m; i++) {